eadsuporte/moodle-local_gimidashboard/README.md

 So the effective rule is:

-* the user must have `local/gimidashboard:view` in the course context;
-* the user must also have one of the configured roles considered valid for reports;
+* the user must match one of the configured roles considered valid for reports;
 * site admins bypass the role restriction.

 ### Supported role scopes